-In T2DM regular exercise offers remarkable benefits.
 One of the most important ways exercise helps to regulate and reduce blood sugar levels is by making the muscles utilize glucose more efficiently (increased insulin sensitivity).
-Also, weight (fat) reduction, and blood pressure and cholesterol-lowering effects of exercise add to the health benefits.
-Very importantly, by virtue of enhanced cardiovascular fitness, exercise helps to significantly reduce the chances of future heart-related problems (a major reason for the loss of quality and quantity of life) in people with T2DM.
-Exercise is the way to ensure you have a healthy and happy life with diabetes.
-Exercise acts as both a mood enhancer and a stress buster.
+Furthermore, the weight reduction, blood pressure and cholesterol-lowering effects of exercise can further compound the health benefits of exercise.
+Working out can also help reduce the chances of cardiac disease (a major reason for the loss of quality and quantity of life) in people with Type-2 Diabetes.

 Here are a few things to remember as you begin exercising.

-- Be well informed about the signs/symptoms of low sugars (especially for those indulging in high-intensity exercises).
+Be well informed about the signs/symptoms of low sugar (especially for those indulging in high-intensity exercises).

 We’ve put together a list of exercises you can easily fit into your daily routine.
 For a more structured exercise program please contact your diabetes specialist.

 Walking is one of the most common, easiest and most effective forms of exercise.
 It is best done in the open, provided you have a quality track to walk on, the air is clean (indoor exercise is recommended when pollution levels are unhealthy) and the weather is good.
-So put on your walking shoes and just as you step out, all the fresh air will immediately lower your stress levels!
-A moderate to brisk walk of 30 minutes to an hour, 3 or 4 times a week is a great weekly exercise target.
+Here are some tips to get started.

-- Once you reach the maximum possible duration that your schedule allows, gradually increase your speed ‘intensity’.
-With greater speed you will burn greater calories in the same time.
+Once you reach the maximum possible duration that your schedule allows, gradually increase your speed ‘intensity’.
+With greater speed, you will burn greater calories at the same time.